-If a city focuses on information security, they likely focus on securing servers, computers, laptops, and network equipment.
+If a town or city focuses on information security, they likely focus on securing servers, computers, laptops, and network equipment.
 However, hackers are smart, and their attacks are ever-changing.
 Like a thief, cybercriminals will look for weaknesses in places you overlook.
 If you’ve locked your doors, the burglars will try an unlocked window.
 If you’ve locked your doors and windows, the burglar may try to enter by posing as a trusted guest—and so on.

 Part of a thorough information security plan includes securing overlooked items with vulnerabilities.
 Here are five common risks you need to address.

 Because printers and copiers have simple functions compared to servers and computers, it’s easy to think of them as simple machines.
 However, they are connected to the internet and, like anything connected to the internet, can be hacked and exploited.
 Cybercriminals can use your printers and copiers as an easy access point into your network, and they can even spy on and steal the images captured by the copier or printer.

 Do you like the idea of a hacker easily seeing everything you print or copy?
 You probably print and copy a lot of confidential and sensitive material.
 A town or city should take steps to lock down, secure, and monitor printers and copiers.
 Default printer and copier configurations, passwords, and security settings may not be enough security for your municipality.

 Two different mentalities around technology exist for non-technical people.
 First, there is TECHNOLOGY—sophisticated, complex stuff that only IT professionals know how to handle (such as a server).
 Second, there is technology you buy for fun at a retail store and set up yourself at home.

 This distinction is important because it affects how employees treat technology.
 While a server or computer is more sophisticated and left to the “IT guy,” a wireless router may be seen as something you can buy during your lunch break, bring back to the office, and set up for everyone.
 Then, you’ve got wireless access!